dfelinto/blender-manual/physics/fluid/technical_details.rst

 [http://www10.informatik.uni-erlangen.de/~sinithue/public/phd/nthuerey_050607_tr1rtlbm.
 avi Interactive Animations].
 Thanks to Chris Want for organizing the Blender-SoC projects, and to Jonathan Merrit for mentoring this one!
-And of course thanks to Google for starting the whole thing… SoC progress updates were posted here:
+And of course thanks to Google for starting the whole thing...
+SoC progress updates were posted here:
 `SoC-Blenderfluid-Blog at PlanetSoC <http://www.planetsoc.com/blog/51>`__.

 The solver itself was developed by Nils Thuerey with the help and supervision of the following